 - Thoroughly wash and disinfect all utensils and dishes.

 Salvaging Home Contents Affected by Fire

 In order to mitigate the losses caused by fire, it is crucial to take immediate measures before the ash settles on your home and its contents.
-However, cleaning fire damage is both time consuming, and tricky.
+However, cleaning fire damage is both time-consuming and tricky.
 Hence, you need to take precautionary steps before starting the rehabilitation process.

 - Do not enter your home, until the fire department permits it.

-- Wear long clothes and safety gears.
+- Wear long clothes and safety gear.

 - Open doors and windows to get rid of residual smoke and increase ventilation.